Bakelite: Applications

 Charles Plimpton patented BAYKO in 1933 and rushed out his first construction sets for Christmas 1934.
-He called the toy Bayko Light Constructional Sets, the words "Bayko Light" being a pun on the word "Bakelite."
+He called the toy Bayko Light Constructional Sets, the words "Bayko Light" being a pun on the word "Bakelite".

-During World War II, Bakelite was used in a variety of wartime equipment including pilot's goggles and field telephones.
+During World War II, Bakelite was used in a variety of wartime equipment including pilots' goggles and field telephones.
 It was also used for patriotic wartime jewelry.
 In 1943, the thermosetting phenolic resin was even considered for the manufacture of coins, due to a shortage of traditional material.
 Bakelite and other non-metal materials were tested for usage for the one cent coin in the US before the Mint settled on zinc-coated steel.

 During World War II, Bakelite buttons were part of British uniforms.
 These included brown buttons for the Army and black buttons for the RAF.

 In 1947, Dutch art forger Han van Meegeren was convicted of forgery, after chemist and curator Paul B. Coremans proved that a purported Vermeer contained Bakelite, which van Meegeren had used as a paint hardener.

-Bakelite was sometimes used in the pistol grip, hand guard, and butt stock of firearms.
-The AKM and some early AK-74 rifles are frequently mistakenly identified as using Bakelite, but most were made with AG-4S.

 By the late 1940s, newer materials were superseding Bakelite in many areas.
-Phenolics are less frequently used in general consumer products today due to their cost and complexity of production and their brittle nature.
-They still appear in some applications where their specific properties are required, such as small precision-shaped components, molded disc brake cylinders, saucepan handles, electrical plugs, switches and parts for electrical irons, as well as in the area of inexpensive board and tabletop games produced in China, Hong Kong and India.
+Phenolics are less frequently used in general consumer products today due to their cost and complexity of production, and brittle nature.
+They still appear in some applications where their specific properties are required, such as small precision-shaped components, molded disc brake cylinders, saucepan handles, electrical plugs, switches and parts for electrical irons, printed circuit boards, as well as in the area of inexpensive board and tabletop games produced in China, Hong Kong, and India.
 Items such as billiard balls, dominoes and pieces for board games such as chess, checkers, and backgammon are constructed of Bakelite for its look, durability, fine polish, weight, and sound.
 Common dice are sometimes made of Bakelite for weight and sound, but the majority are made of a thermoplastic polymer such as acrylonitrile butadiene styrene (ABS).

 Bakelite continues to be used for wire insulation, brake pads and related automotive components, and industrial electrical-related applications.
-Bakelite stock is still manufactured and produced in sheet, rod and tube form for industrial applications in the electronics, power generation and aerospace industries, and under a variety of commercial brand names.
+Bakelite stock is still manufactured and produced in sheet, rod, and tube form for industrial applications in the electronics, power generation, and aerospace industries, and under a variety of commercial brand names.

-Phenolic resins have been commonly used in ablative heat shields.
+Phenolic resins have high heat resistance and tend to smolder rather than burn or melt.
+For this reason Phenolics are used in welding and other high heat applications and have been commonly used in ablative heat shields.
 Soviet heatshields for ICBM warheads and spacecraft reentry consisted of asbestos textolite, impregnated with Bakelite.
 Bakelite is also used in the mounting of metal samples in metallography.

-Collectible status
+Collectibles

 Bakelite items, particularly jewelry and radios, have become popular collectibles.

-The term Bakelite is sometimes used in the resale market to indicate various types of early plastics, including Catalin and Faturan, which may be brightly colored, as well as items made of Bakelite material.
+The term Bakelite is sometimes used in the resale market as a catch-all for various types of early plastics, including Catalin and Faturan, which may be brightly colored, as well as items made of true Bakelite material.

+Due to its aesthetics, a similar material fakelite (fake bakelite) exists made from modern safer materials which do not contain asbestos.